jaymarichua/quant-q-a/recursion.md

 $$F_n = F_{n-1} + F_{n-2}$$

 where the order $k$ is two and the linear function merely adds the two previous terms.
-The example is a linear recurrence with constant coefficients
+The example is a linear recurrence with constant coefficients.

 <h6>See: A.4 Difference equations of Blitzstein Hwang Probability</h6>